-Develop the land for a 23 lot industrial subdivision.
+• Develop the land for a 24 lot industrial subdivision (Figure 5).

-Figures 4 and 5 show views west and east along Cressy Road in the vicinity of the land.
+Figures 6 and 7 show views west and east along Cressy Road in the vicinity of the land.

-Appendix B and Figure 5 contains the proposed subdivision plan for the site prepared by SMEC.
+Appendix B and Figure 5 contains the amended proposed subdivision plan for the site prepared by SMEC.

-Four technical assessments have been completed to support the proposal:
+Five technical assessments have been completed to support the proposal:

-- Appendix C contains the Traffic Impact Assessment Report prepared by the Traffix Group. - Figure 1 Current title plan

-- Appendix D contains the Infrastructure Assessment prepared by SMEC. - Appendix E contains the Landfill Gas Risk Assessment prepared by Jet Environmental - Appendix F contains the Bushfire Assessment from South Coast Bushfire Consultants.
+- Appendix C contains the amended Infrastructure Assessment prepared by SMEC. - Appendix D contains the amended Traffic Impact Assessment Report prepared by the Traffix Group. - Appendix E contains the Landfill Gas Risk Assessment prepared by Jet Environmental - Appendix F contains the amended Bushfire Assessment from South Coast Bushfire Consultants. - Appendix G contains the industrial land supply assessment prepared by Spatial Economics. - Appendix H contains the exhibited draft planning permit with some changes proposed to refer to the amended plan of subdivision and submissions to the Amendment.